Historic Cane Hill Museum

 The Historic Cane Hill Museum is located at 14335 S Hwy 45 in Canehill, AR.

-The Museum is open for tours Thursday-Saturday 10:00 am – 2:00pm.
+The Museum is open to the public Thursday-Saturday 10:00 am – 2:00pm.

 Call (479) 824-4455 ext.
 2 or email museum@historiccanehillar.org to schedule a tour.